-Prerequisites: Admission into the Practical Nursing Program and successful completion of PN 101 Nursing Orientation.

-Co-Requisite: Must be currently enrolled in PN 121 Fundamentals of Nursing.
+Semester Credit: 2 credit hours (60 lab hours per semester) Prerequisite: Admission to the Practical Nursing Program Co-Requisite: Must be currently enrolled in PN 121 Fundamentals of Nursing.

 PN-0129 Medical-Surgical Nursing I

 This course is designed to present the basic concepts for maintaining adequate overall personal and community health.
 Causative factors and measures to control and/or prevent disease will be included.
 General symptoms of illness, basic principles of caring for the adult client who is ill, how the body's natural defense mechanisms function, and the more commonly used diagnostic aids will be included in the course.